heremaps/gluecodium/docs/naming_conventions.md

 ### Nested types
-Since Dart language has no concept of nested type declarations, the types that are declared nested in IDL have compound names in Dart.
+Since Dart language has no concept of nested type declarations, the types that are declared nested in IDL will have compound names in Dart generated code.
 The infix used to concatenate the names of the outer type and the inner type to form the compound name is controlled through `join.infix` name rule.
 The default infix is `_`.
-An empty infix is considered valid, if specified.
+An empty infix is considered valid, if specified explicitly (i.e. `join.infix=`).

 ### Default namerules/dart.properties
 ```